guilhermecastanheira/guilhermecastanheira/README.md

-## Hi there, im a eletrical engineering student
+## Hi there, I'm an eletrical engineering student

 - 🌱 I’m currently learning ...
 SQL
 - 👯 I’m looking to collaborate on ... engineering projects